FISH AND GAME

 (b) For any person to fish on a "free fishing day" as may be designated by the commission.

 (c) State Long-term Care Facility Residents.
 For any resident of a state long-term care facility to fish during open seasons, provided said state long-term care facility has a permit therefor from the director.
 The director is authorized to issue such permits upon the request of the head of the respective state long-term care facility having custody of said resident upon a showing that the state long-term care facility recommends the issuance of such permit and will assume full responsibility for and control over any resident while using said permit.
-For purposes of this subsection only, "state long-term care facility" shall mean the state hospital north, state hospital south, southwest Idaho treatment center, and state veterans homes, and "resident" shall mean any individual residing and receiving treatment services at a state long-term care facility.
+For purposes of this subsection only, "state long-term care facility" shall mean the state hospital north, state hospital south, state hospital west, southwest Idaho treatment center, and state veterans homes, and "resident" shall mean any individual residing and receiving treatment services at a state long-term care facility.